 Nowadays, customers are bombarded with advertisements from all sides, which makes it difficult to grab their attention.
-To get them interested in your product, you need to think outside the box and develop more and more interesting ways of promotion.
+To get them interested in your product, you need to think outside the box and develop more and more exciting ways of promotion.

 In this article, we will cover the following:

 It's very simple.
-Games are not banners that we pass at every corner, or advertisements on TV, which we treat as a necessary evil.
-It is a fun, engaging and unconventional way of promotion that consumers themselves want to be a part of.
+Games are not banners that we pass at every corner or advertisements on TV, which we treat as a necessary evil.
+It is a fun, engaging, and unconventional way of promotion that consumers themselves want to be a part of.

 Coca-Cola - "Chok"

 Coca-Cola is undeniably the leader in innovative methods of promotion.
 Vending machines selling Coca-Cola for imitating the dance movements of an idol group in South Korea or for imitating dialects in Sweden - all these promotional campaigns were tailored to local trends.
 One of such campaigns was the "Chok" initiative carried out in Hong Kong.